Actindo-AG/Documentation/POS/Integration/05_ConfigureGlobalSettings.md

 Before creating a new store in the POS system, you should configure the following settings:

-- [Configure a default customer](#configure-a-default-customer) whose billing address will be added to all future POS bills to establish a connection to the *Order management* module.
+- [Configure a default customer](#configure-a-default-customer) whose billing address will be added to all future POS bills to establish a connection to the *Order Management* module.
-- [Configure the VAT-ID in POS](#configure-the-VAT-ID-in-POS) for the printing on receipts, which is mandatory in most countries.
+- [Configure the VAT ID in POS](#configure-the-VAT ID-in-POS) for the printing on receipts, which is mandatory in most countries.

 ## Configure a default customer

-To connect the POS system with the *Order management* module, you must define an invoice address for all occasional customers.
+To connect the POS system with the *Order Management* module, you must define an invoice address for all occasional customers.
 Further, a delivery address and an invoice address should be indicated on every receipt created in the POS system.
 To specify an invoice address for occasional customers, you must create a default customer.
 The data of this default customer is used for all occasional customers.

 #### Prerequisites